 This project provides a comparison between male and female teachers who have engaged in sexual misconduct towards students in the United Kingdom.
 Similarities and dissimilarities across the two groups in relation to case characteristics and pathways are identified.
 Their findings of should assist in the development of practice guidelines, policies and legislation that prevents sexual relationships between students and teachers.

 Reconceptualising the role of guardianship in preventing child sexual abuse

-Project Investigators: Nadine McKillop, Danielle Reynald and Sue Rayment-McHugh
+Project Investigators: Dr Nadine McKillop, Dr Danielle Reynald and Dr Sue Rayment-McHugh

 This project investigates guardianship in domestic settings.
 The study aims to identify micro-situational and contextual factors that serve to promote or impede effective guardianship and likelihood to intervene, using empirical data from male youth and adults who have committed sexual offences against children.
 Findings will assist in the (re)conceptualisation of guardianship in preventing child sexual abuse in domestic settings.